|Workbench Release 1.1, version 31.334 (Kickstart versions 31.34 [NTSC], 32.34 [PAL])|

 - File offset 29601, ROM address FC73A1: "The Amiga Wizards bring this power to you."

 - File offset 138557, ROM address FE1D3D: "brought to you by not a mere Wizard, but the Wizard Extraordinaire: Dale Luck"

 |Descriptions and Part Numbers|

 - AmigaOS 1.1 was apparently still a very buggy release.

 - Tilo Hack notes: "I myself got v1.1 and v1.2 by simply visiting my dealer and getting them without being charged.
 Since I am owning an original CBM mailing authorizing all dealers to copy V1.3 for their customers, I suppose, that this must have been the official policy up to that time; so V1.1 must have been available as a free upgrade."

-- Mark Knibbs noted on Usenet that: "the A1000 Kickstart 1.1 disk contains some pre-1.0 Workbench demos & files which can be recovered using a program like DiskSalv.
-One of these programs was used by the original Amiga team to download code from the Sun workstations used in early development of the Amiga.".
+- Mark Knibbs noted on Usenet that: "The A1000 Kickstart 1.1 disk contains some pre-1.0 Workbench demos and files which can be recovered using a program like DiskSalv.
+One of these programs was used by the original Amiga team to download code from the Sun workstations used in early development of the Amiga."
 Rodney Hester adds that all these files (including the Sun download utility) were also on the AmigaDOS v27.5 disk.

-- Workbench 1.1 (and 1.0) did not show the icon during a drag.
+- As in Workbench 1.0, the icon was still not shown during a drag.
 The pointer changed into a red circle/crosshair (visible in the Workbench 1.0 screenshot).